pfsense/docs/source/packages/pfblocker.rst

 pfBlocker-NG Package
 ====================

-**pfBlocker-NG** introduces an Enhanced Alias Table Feature to pfSense.
+**pfBlocker-NG** introduces an Enhanced Alias Table Feature to pfSense® software.

 What it allows: